 “Decades ago, getting into a fight at school when no one was injured or vandalizing a bathroom wall previously brought consequences like a trip to the principal s office, apologies, shaking hands, or scrubbing the bathroom wall,” the report said.

-“Today, such common youth misbehavior can result in being arrested – handcuffs, riding in the backseat of a police car, fingerprints, being detained until making bail, and most harmful having a criminal misdemeanor record that will impact employment, housing, loans and postsecondary education for the rest of one s life.”
+“Today, such common youth misbehavior can result in being arrested – handcuffs, riding in the backseat of a police car, fingerprints, being detained until enlisting the help of friends, family, or an online bail bonds service in order to make bail, and most harmful having a criminal misdemeanor record that will impact employment, housing, loans and postsecondary education for the rest of one’s life.”

 The conclusions call for immediate policy shifts, the researchers said.